-The B&B is perfectly situated, three blocks from the free ferry ($1 for cars) that takes six or seven minutes to cross the Mighty Mississippi River and drops you at the foot of Canal Street and the French Quarter.
+The B&B is perfectly situated, three blocks from the ferry (seven minute walk) that takes six minutes to cross the Mighty Mississippi River and drops you at the foot of Canal Street and the French Quarter.

-Once you get off the ferry, the world-famous French Quarter is to your right, along with The Shops at Canal Place & Cinema, the Audubon Aquarium and Entergy Imax Theatre, and the Natchez Steamboat.
+Once you get off the ferry, the world-famous French Quarter is a few steps away to your right, along with The Shops at Canal Place & Movie Theaters, the Audubon Aquarium and Entergy Imax Theater, and the Natchez Steamboat.
 Harrah’s Casino, the Audubon Insectarium, and the St. Charles Street Car Line are just ahead of you.
-The Riverwalk Shopping Mall, the Ernest N. Morial Convention Center, the Central Business District, the Warehouse/Arts District, the Ogden Museum of Southern Art, the Contemporary Arts Center, and the National World War II Museum are to your left.
+The Riverwalk Outlet Shopping Mall, the Ernest N. Morial Convention Center, the Central Business District, the Warehouse/Arts District, the Ogden Museum of Southern Art, the Contemporary Arts Center, and the National World War II Museum are to your left.
 The home of the New Orleans Saints football team, the Superdome, is within walking distance from the ferry.
 It is next to the home of the New Orleans Hornets basketball team, or you can take the newly installed streetcar up Canal Street to the New Orleans Museum of Art and Sculpture Garden in City Park, and Jazz Fest.
 Plus there are restaurants, bars, and music venues galore in all directions!

-No car is necessary to get to most attractions but there is a bridge if you need to drive across the river, and the B&B is within easy driving distance to Jean Lafitte Swamp Tours and National Park; Laura Plantation and Oak Alley Plantation homes, fishing, golfing, Magazine Street antique stores, the Audubon Zoo & Park, and much more.
+No car is necessary to get to most attractions but there is a ferry, a bus, cabs and a bridge if you need to drive across the river, and the B&B is within easy driving distance to Jean Lafitte Swamp Tours and National Park; Laura Plantation, Whitney Plantation and Oak Alley Plantation homes, fishing, golfing, Magazine Street shops and antique stores, the Audubon Zoo & Park, and much, much more.

 Or, just enjoy the beautiful Algiers Point neighborhood.
-Stroll, or jog, along the levee beside the “Mother of all Rivers,” the Mighty Mississippi, all the way to the Gretna Historic District and back (about 6 miles) or to the Federal City, about a mile downriver (soon to be paved and extended 6 miles [in 2012]).
+Stroll, cycle or jog along the paved levee beside the “Mother of all Rivers,” the Mighty Mississippi, all the way to the Gretna Historic District and back (about 6 miles return trip) or to the Federal City (about 3 miles return trip), which is soon to be extended down to the Chalmette ferry crossing (about 12 miles return trip).
 Spectacular day or night panoramic views of the City are just two blocks away.

 Free, downloadable, self-guided Algiers’ Historical and Jazz walking tours are available at www.algiershistoricalsociety.org

-A healthy continental breakfast is offered (coffee, tea, juice, fruit salad, yogurt, Granola, English muffins, bagels, and pastries, which can be served in the dining room or on the covered back porch.
+A healthy continental breakfast is offered - coffee, tea, juice, fresh fruit salad, yogurt, Granola, cheeses, English muffins, bagels, and pastries.

 Member of the Professional Innkeepers Association of New Orleans